codearxiv/PCReconstruct/README.md

 This is done using a "continuous dictionary" variation of the k-SVD dictionary learning algorithm adapted to unstructured point clouds.

 ## TODO:
-* Struggles in areas of very high curvature, producing artifacts that go off in random directions.
+* Still struggles in areas of very high curvature, producing artifacts that go off in random directions.
+* If original point cloud normals are provided, take them into account (especially at parallel near approaches between two surfaces).
-* The slow signal setup step of reconstruction could be parallelized.
+* Dictionary learning could be off-loaded to GPU.
+* Potential OpenMP parallelization in point creation loop.
 * Take point colour values into account.

 ## Sparsified Stanford Bunny: